TradingRobot/quantech/README.md

 ## Windows
-clone to your pc and install vc_redist.x86 which in the folder you cloned
+clone/copy to your pc and install vc_redist.x86 which in the folder you cloned/copied

 ## Linux